lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

         }
     }

-The top and bottom are again symmetry planes and the The :code:`zeroGradient` conditions are the side ensure that fluids can freely flow in and out.
-The contacts with the solid grains get :code:`noSlip` , which makes the velocity go to zero; frontAndBack are again set tp :code:`empty`.
+The top and bottom are again symmetry planes and the :code:`zeroGradient` condition ensure that fluids can freely flow in and out.
+The contacts with the solid grains get :code:`noSlip`, which makes the velocity go to zero; frontAndBack are again set tp :code:`empty`.

 Transport properties
 ^^^^^^^^^^^^^^^^^^^^

-Final step is to set the remaining free parameter in :eq:`eq:mom_con` that is the viscosity.
+Final step is to set the remaining free parameter (viscosity) in :eq:`eq:mom_con`.

-We also need to set boundary conditions for the velocity.

 .. code-block:: bash